-Ending malnutrition and making healthy food accessible is a critical component of the UN Sustainable Development Goals (SDG 2 – Zero Hunger).1 For us, this means making safe and nutritious food accessible to everyone, everywhere.
+Ending malnutrition and making healthy food accessible is a critical component of the UN Sustainable Development Goals (SDG 2 – Zero Hunger)1.
+For us, this means making safe and nutritious food accessible to everyone, everywhere.

 Each programme is different and the challenges – and opportunities – are evolving constantly.
-Combining our expertise on food safety and quality with the knowledge of our local partners, we can provide guidance along the entire food value chain – from sharing best practices in programmes around the world, developing and launching fortified nutritious beverages to promoting environmental education and recycling of beverage cartons.
+Combining our expertise on food safety and quality with the knowledge of our local stakeholders, we can provide guidance along the entire food value chain – from sharing best practices in programmes around the world, developing and launching fortified nutritious beverages to promoting environmental education and recycling of beverage cartons.